 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They comprise the financial assets arising when the Group remits funds, or provides goods and services, to an individual or entity.
-Loans and receivables are initially recognised at fair value then subsequently measured at amortised cost using the effective interest method.
+Loans and receivables are initially recognised at fair value then subsequently measured at amortised cost using the effective interest method d.
+Impairment of financial assets